When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 I made Taika in size 36.

-Regarding the time to make it, I took:
+Regarding the time spent, I took:

 - 1h to assemble my pattern and cut the paper pieces